 |3.
 Purchase Quantity||Bulk orders||Small orders|

 |5.
 Customer Service Assistance||Throughout the stages of the customer journey||After-sales or pre-sales assistance.
-Usually one-time.|
+Usually one-time|

 |6.
-Product Detailing||Case studies, product videos, explainer videos, buying guides||Product videos, features, discounts available|
+Product Supporting Content||Case studies, product videos, explainer videos, buying guides||High-resolution images, Product videos, features, discounts|

-|7.CTAs||Business-centric (how the product will benefit the business on the whole)||User-centric (how the product will benefit the individual)|
+|7.
+Call to Action (CTA)||Simple, straight-forward, and Business-centric (how the product will benefit the business on the whole)||Engaging and user-centric (how the product will benefit the individual)|